AKSHITHGOUD9/Moodify/README.md

-# Moodify - AI-Powered Music Discovery 🎵
+# Moodify - Music Discovery

 **Transform your mood into the perfect playlist with AI-powered music recommendations using Spotify and advanced language models.**